Riau-Lingga Sultanate: Adat

-The adat istiadat (custom) called for a separation of powers and a pledge of allegiance called Persetiaan Sungai Baru (The Oath of Sungai Baru) sworn between the Bugis and the Malays and renewed for five times between 1722 and 1858.
+The adat istiadat (custom) called for a separation of powers and an oath of allegiance called Persetiaan Sungai Baru (The Oath of Sungai Baru) sworn between the Bugis and the Malays and renewed for five times between 1722 and 1858.
 Under the adat, only Malays could be Sultan and the position of the Yang di-Pertuan Muda was reserved exclusively to the Bugis.

 The traditional system was retained until the appointment of Abdul Rahman II, the last sultan of Riau-Lingga.
 Abdul Rahman's father, Raja Muhammad Yusuf, was a Bugis aristocrat and the 10th and the last Yang di-Pertuan Muda of Riau.
 He was married to Tengku Fatimah, the daughter of Sultan Mahmud and the only full-blooded member of the Malay royalty.

 On 17 September 1883, in wake of the death of Badrul Alam Syah II, the Bugis-Malay elites voted for Tengku Fatimah as his successor, making her the first queen regnant in the history of the empire since the Malaccan period.
 Nearly a month later, on 13 October, another gathering was convened, and on this occasion Abdul Rahman II, was crowned as the new sultan after Tengku Fatimah voluntarily abdicated in favour of her son.

 Unusually, because of his parentage, Abdul Rahman II was both sultan and first in line of succession to the Yang di-Pertuan Muda position as well.
 1895 was the last occasion the pledge of allegiance was sworn, in this instance between the sultan and his father, the last Yang di-Pertuan Muda.
 His father later renounced his position as the Yang di-Pertuan Muda and thereafter both roles were combined, symbolising of unity between the Bugis and the Malay dynasties.

 The pledge of allegiance included the following words: